vasuchettyphd/rag_tutorial/README.md

 <details>

-<summary>**Retrieval-Augmented Generation (RAG)** is a method used in natural language processing that combines **retrieval** of relevant information with **generation** of natural language responses.</summary> It enables large language models (LLMs) to generate more accurate, contextually relevant, and informed answers by incorporating external knowledge into the response process.
+<summary><b>Retrieval-Augmented Generation (RAG)</b> is a method used in natural language processing that combines <i>retrieval</i> of relevant information with <i>generation</i> of natural language responses.</summary> It enables large language models (LLMs) to generate more accurate, contextually relevant, and informed answers by incorporating external knowledge into the response process.
 RAG is particularly valuable in applications where the model needs to generate responses based on a large knowledge base or document set, such as in customer service, question answering, and summarization tasks.

 ### Key Components of Retrieval-Augmented Generation